Tonomy-Foundation/Tonomy-ID-SDK/README.md

 - Build just the sdk `yarn run build:sdk`
 - Build just the cli `yarn run build:cli`
-  - Cli has dependency of `argon2` package, which is not needed by SDK and should be moved to a devDependency if these softwares are ever separated.
+  - TODO: cli has dependency of `argon2` package, which is not needed by SDK and should be moved to a devDependency if these softwares are ever separated.

 ## Run